Will Iraq survive victory over ISIS in Mosul?

 Add to these factors the understanding that the fall of Mosul will do nothing, of course, to end the continuing civil war in neighboring Syria, which is where ISIS first made significant battlefield gains.
 What remains of ISIS's Iraqi branch after the fall of Mosul will likely regroup in Syria.

 Compounding Iraq's problem is that its economy is highly dependent on oil.
-Oil prices have tanked in the past couple of years, as a result of which the World Bank assesses: "The Iraqi economy is facing severe and pressing challenges.... [and] a sharp deterioration of economic activity."
+Oil prices have tanked in the past couple of years, as a result of which the World Bank assesses

+: "The Iraqi economy is facing severe and pressing challenges.... [and] a sharp deterioration of economic activity."

 All of these factors are likely to cause continuing instability in much of Iraq.